 2: Timing.
 The therapeutic exercise portion of the rehabilitation program should begin as soon as possible—that is, as soon as it can occur without causing aggravation.
 The sooner patients can begin the exercise portion of the rehabilitation program, the sooner they can return to full activity.
 Following injury, rest is sometimes necessary, but too much rest can actually be detrimental to recovery.

 3: Compliance.
 Without a compliant patient, the rehabilitation program will not be successful.
-To ensure compliance, there is an open communication with the patient, explaining the content of the program and the expected course of rehabilitation.
+To ensure compliance, there must be open communication with the patient, explaining the content of the program and the expected course of rehabilitation.

 4: Individualization.
 Each person responds differently to an injury and to the subsequent rehabilitation program.
 Even though an injury may seem the same in type and severity as another, undetectable differences can change an individual’s response to it.
 Individual physiological and chemical differences profoundly affect a patient’s specific responses to an injury.